VaeiFork/TurnInPlace/README.md

 The larger issue with using `Linear` over `Exponential` isn't rotation, its translation.
 Linear translation looks truly poor.
 Your sim proxies constantly get _yoinked_ backwards when they come to a stop and the start doesn't look great either!

 This leaves you making serious sacrifices for something that is entirely _not important_ affecting every aspect of your game.
-One option is to modify the engine to decouple the `NetworkSmoothingMode` however that is very difficult and can be prone to issues that are extremely difficult to diagnose.
+One option is to modify the engine to decouple the `NetworkSmoothingMode` so that you can set Translation separately from Rotation, however that is very difficult and can be prone to issues that are extremely difficult to diagnose because they are tightly interconnected.

 ### Locomotion / Anim Compensation